 And you know what?
 If this worked once, what do you think they will do next?
 Another great observation from Amy McCready: Kids continue the behavior as long as it is working.

-I am not saying that you should ignore when they are misbehaving.
+I am not saying that you should ignore it when they are misbehaving.
 Absolutely not!
 I’m saying: It’s not that kids are not listening to you.
 They don’t do what you want them to do because that makes you go bananas.
 Sorry!
 So don’t let them see that you’re losing your mind.
 Don’t give away your power points.
 And don’t give them the satisfaction of your overreaction.

 How not to go nuts?

 From my own experience, the best you can do is to build two-way communication.
 This way you can be on one team, not in two opposite ones.
 You build a relationship with your child from day one, and this process of building is an ongoing one for your whole life.

 Focus on your kid’s needs whenever you can to teach them how to build respectful relationships.
 Those are life lessons!
 Kids have a free will, they can ignore you whenever.
 It’s in your business to become an authority so that they WANT to listen to you and they CARE about your opinion.

 What do I do?

 If you want them to listen to you, you guys need to cooperate.
-My 9-year-old starts talking to me about Minecraft always the moment I grab my phone to check emails after I just left my littlest’s room where she naps.
+My 9-year-old starts talking to me about Minecraft always the moment I grab my phone to check emails after I just left my littlest’s room where I spend what felt like hours to get her to nap.
 I don’t snap anymore (I used to.
-My go-to line was “can’t I have a minute to myself, don’t you see I just left the battlefield?”).
+My go-to line was “can’t I have a minute to myself, don’t you see I just left the battlefield?”
+I’m not proud of that.).

 Well, the truth is he knows I had a rough time with the little one.
 And that now I have a first free moment.
 He thinks now it’s HIS TURN to get to mommy.
 And that’s very considerate of him actually, that he waited and didn’t come to look for me in the middle of my lullaby singing.